Inverse Optimization: Theory and Applications: Applications in Design Problems

-An important feature of this inverse model is that $\btheta$ must satisfy a large number of other constraints, denoted by set $\bTheta$, which includes budget-balancing and stability constraints.
+An important feature of this inverse model is that $\btheta$ must satisfy a large number of other constraints, denoted by set $\bTheta$, which include budget-balancing and stability constraints.
 The latter ensures that all carrier decisions are in the core of the cooperative game \citep{lucas1971some}, i.e., that no subset of carriers finds it more profitable to form a subcoalition \citep{agarwal2010network}.

-Variants of model \eqref{eq:collaborative_IO} are shown to be feasible in several contexts \citep{agarwal2008mechanism,agarwal2010network, houghtalen2011designing, zheng2015network, zheng2015empty}.
-The most common methods of solving such problems involve using complementary slackness or KKT conditions to reformulate the bilevel inverse problem.
+This inverse problem is solved by reformulating the carriers' forward problems using complementary slackness or KKT conditions \citep{agarwal2008mechanism,agarwal2010network, houghtalen2011designing, zheng2015network, zheng2015empty}.